 Let us first discuss a simple example which gives the intuition behind Lemma~\ref{fwitness-tree-lemma}.
 Suppose that event $A \equiv \pi(1) = 1$ becomes true during the Swapping Algorithm, and two other bad-events were first resampled, $B_1 \equiv \pi(1) = 2, B_2 \equiv \pi(2) = 1$.
 We want to build a witness tree for $A$.

-In the conventional method of building witness trees, the corresponding witness tree $\tau = \hat \tau^{2,A}$ would have a root node labeled $A$ with two children labeled $B_1, B_2$.
-Then a necessary condition for $\tau$ to appear is that the initial configuration must satisfy $\pi^0(1) = 2, \pi^0(2) = 1$.
+In the conventional method of building witness trees, the witness tree $\tau = \hat \tau^{2,A}$ would have a root node labeled $A$ with two children labeled $B_1, B_2$.
+Then a necessary condition for $\tau$ to appear is that the initial configuration must satisfy $\pi_0(1) = 2, \pi_0(2) = 1$.
 We must resample $B_1, B_2$ (in some unspecified order).
 After the second such resampling, we must perform the swap such that $\pi(1) = 1$.
 Regardless of the state of the system at the time of this second resampling, this has probability $1/n$.
-Thus, with a little more careful analysis, we see that the probability that this tree appears is at most $1/n^3 = w(\tau)$.
+With a little more careful analysis, we see that the tree $\tau$ appears with probability at most $1/n^3 = w(\tau)$.

-However, observe that in this argument the \emph{first} resampling among $B_1, B_2$ played essentially no role.
-The key events that ``cause'' $A$ to become true only happen during the \emph{second} resampling.
+However, observe that the \emph{first} resampling among $B_1, B_2$ played essentially no role in this argument.
+The key events that ``cause'' $A$ only happen during the \emph{second} resampling.
 Thus, we should be able explain $A$ without mentioning $B_1$, giving a more ``compressed'' history for why $A$ become true.
 And indeed, $\hat \tau^{T,A}$ has only a \emph{single} child --- either $B_1$ or $B_2$, whichever occurred last.
 (Observe that $\{ B_1, B_2 \}$ is not orderable to $A$.)

-Although this is clear for small trees of only a few nodes, there are many other complications that can arise for larger trees.
-This analysis is highly technical, and mostly follows along the lines of \cite{prev-lll} with a few key definitions and proofs modified; we thus defer it to Appendix~\ref{permutation-appendix}.
+Many other complications can arise for larger trees.
+This analysis mostly follows along the lines of \cite{prev-lll} with a few key definitions and proofs modified; we thus defer it to Appendix~\ref{permutation-appendix}.
 This result is quite similar to a result shown in \cite{harris-llll}; we compare the two settings in Appendix~\ref{compare-sec}.